rugtumu/Workout-Tracker/README.md

 ## Disclaimer

 This app is designed for personal use.
 Always consult healthcare professionals for medical advice.
 The app is not a substitute for professional medical guidance.

+## What's New (v1.0.2)

+- Database is now **encrypted with SQLCipher** and protected by a PIN.
+If you forget your PIN, it cannot be recovered; warning screen added.
+- If an old unencrypted database is detected, a new encrypted database is automatically created.
+- Workout and medical data additions/updates now instantly update the UI (using await).
+- Enhanced security and data privacy emphasis.

 </details>